the1lab/1lab/src/Cat/Instances/Comma.lagda.md

       injection→extensional! (λ p → ↓Hom-path F G (ap fst p) (ap snd p)) sab

-    -- Overlapping instances for ↙ and ↘; these resolve issues where -- Agda cannot determine the source category A for 'Const'.
+    -- Overlapping instances for ↙ and ↘; these resolve issues where -- Mikan cannot determine the source category A for 'Const'.
 We can -- also optimize the instance a bit to avoid a silly obligation that -- 'tt ≡ tt'.
     Extensional-↙Hom